Sporks/mbta/README.md

 ---

 This is a display board showing the status of 14 trains that will depart the soonest.
 It can be easily modified to show greater or fewer trains.

+All data is being pulled from the csv file that the MBTA publishes.
+I am assuming all that data is valid.

-It uses nodejs, mongodb, react, webpack, babel, and a few other opensource tools
+It uses nodejs, mongodb, react, react-bootstrap-table, webpack, babel, and a few other opensource tools

 Usage
 ---